Get Free Solar Panel Quotes

 RECOM Technologies

-The technology is similar to regular (or ‘monofacial’) solar panels, but they generate power from both front and rear surfaces, helping you claw more back from your energy bill.
+The technology used with bifacial solar panels is similar to regular solar panels, but the key difference is they generate power from both front and rear surfaces, helping you get even cheaper energy bills.

-The PV cells on the front absorb light and generate power in the same way a monofacial panel does, but the difference with bifacial solar panels is that the cells on the back absorb light that is reflected off the ground, allowing you to generate more electricity.
+From here, the PV cells on the front will absorb light and generate power in the same way a monofacial panel does, but the difference is that the cells on the back of bifacial solar panels absorb light reflected on the ground, generating more electricity.

-Most bifacial solar panel designs also have dual glass at the rear, which means they can transmit light more efficiently and are also more resilient to the weather and moisture.
+Finally, most bifacial solar panel designs also have dual glass at the rear, which means they can transmit light more efficiently and are also more resilient to the weather and moisture.

 Sun tracking options can also be installed to boost the efficiency of PV installation as they can track (and change tilt angle) in response to the motion of the Sun throughout the day.